Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 Unlocking Efficiency, Reshaping Workflows, and Driving Innovation

-| Area | Traditional Emerging Technologies & Automation | AI-Enabled Emerging Technologies & Automation |
+| Area | Traditional Emerging Technologies and Automation | AI-Enabled Emerging Technologies and Automation |

 |---|---|---|